klux21/callback_printf/README.txt

 istead of the letter 'e' which becomes a member of the regular digits of those bases.

+Sometimes you need to print the same complex data types quite often e.g. IPv6 addresses or times.
+The common way in C would be to write a function that writes them to a character buffer and returns a pointer to that buffer but you need an variable for a buffer wherever you need to print them.
+For things like that callback_printf supports the options %v and %V for variable argument types now. %v expects a function pointer and a data pointer as related arguments where the function generates the output for the random data pointer and calls the write callback. %V expects a single pointer to a struct that contains the mentioned function and a pointer pointer as argument and may be a member of other structs that need to be written in a special format.

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf like functions.
 However that may trigger those warnings in case of the using